 At various points in the recruitment process you will find yourself in one or more interviews.
 Some of you may be invited to attend a telephone interview as a precursor to the assessment centre.
 Others will experience their interviews as part of the assessment centre itself.
 Interviews are variable in length but can last as long as an hour and a half at Marks and Spencers graduate scheme assessment centres.

 All interviews contain a mix of competency and motivational questions.
 The interview is your opportunity to present your previous experience and your skills, so prepare to ensure you use it.
 Prepare examples from your previous experience that highlight your skills.
 Use the STAR method (situation, task, action, result) to ensure that you cover all the details the interviewers are looking for.
 The interviewers are looking for your evidence of four skills areas: teamwork achievements; crystal-clear communication skills; sharp problem-solving abilities; and business awareness.

 Prepare for your interview by preparing answers to common questions as seen below or in our free guide to interviews (PDF).
 Ahead of the interview think about why you are applying to M&S. Make sure you know about the role you have applied for and work out some very clear reasons why you want to apply for this job.
 You will be asked about it.
 Read up on the company and the environment it is working in, including competing shops.
-Pull together all your preparation by rehearsing your actual answers in a mock interview, such as one of our Skype based interviews.
+Pull together all your preparation by rehearsing your actual answers in a mock interview.

 For customer assistant roles you need to pass the role play in order to be invited to the interview.
 Gain tips for your role play exercise from the advice on our pages.